Meet the Providers

 Licensed Psychologist/Owner (Not Currently Accepting New Patients)

-Dr. Maricela Smith is a bilingual (English & Spanish) licensed psychologist in the states of Arizona and Utah.
-She received her Psy.D. and M.A. in Clinical Psychology from Midwestern University-Glendale Campus.
-Dr. Smith completed her pre-doctoral internship at Southwest Behavioral & Health Services-Metro Clinic and post-doctoral training in outpatient psychotherapy and clinical services at COPA Health-Gateway Clinic.
+Dr. Maricela Smith is a bilingual (English and Spanish) licensed psychologist in Arizona and Utah.
+She earned both her Psy.D. and M.A. in Clinical Psychology from Midwestern University’s Glendale Campus.
+Dr. Smith completed her pre-doctoral internship at Southwest Behavioral & Health Services – Metro Clinic and her post-doctoral training in outpatient psychotherapy and clinical services at COPA Health – Gateway Clinic.

 -